ondras12345/AlarmClock/docs/manual.md

 but this only causes a few hundred milliseconds of error at most, which should be negligible compared to the timed timespan.

+The maximum time the timer can be set to is 18:12:15.

 # Configuration
 ## Compile-time